Serve-stale Implementation Details

 stale-refresh-time will be started so that subsequent client queries will receive the stale response immediately.

 Fetch-limits include the

 fetches-per-zone quota mechanisms.

-The default action taken when a query exceeds any of the fetch-limits is not to process the query (that is, not to initiate any new 'fetch' to obtain an answer to send to the client).
+The action taken when a query exceeds any of the fetch-limits is not to process the query (that is, not to initiate any new 'fetch' to obtain an answer to send to the client).

 The response to the client when such a query is dropped varies depending on the fetch-limit triggered, as follows: